refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 * `sinfo -R` reasons for node status, completing for long time is a indication that something is wrong, most probable case is disconnected between master and the node somehow.

+* If `SelectType=select/linear` is configured, all resources on the selected nodes will be allocated to the job/step.
+If SelectType=select/cons_res is configured, individual sockets, cores and threads may be allocated from the selected nodes

 ### More reference

 * Network topology in slurm: [doc](https://slurm.schedmd.com/topology.html)